carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 In addition, you can add **as many axes as you want** to a decision.
 That's why *Dave Mark* called it the **Infinite Axis Utility System**.

-# The structure of a Consideration
+# Consideration Structure

 A consideration is made up of:
-- An input
+- An Input
-- An input normalization
+- An Input Normalization
-- A response curve
+- A Response Curve

 **Input** is some knowledge about the game world that used to calculate the score of a consideration.
 For example, my health, target health, distance to target, etc. And it is normalized to `[0, 1]` by an **input normalization**.